In today’s Polymaker PolyMAX PLA review, find out our experience with this material. See the quality of print we managed when we tested the filament.

-Polymaker was founded in 2013 by 4 PhD friends in polymer science at Changshu Innopark in China.
-They have set themselves a very ambitious goal – to create the best filament for 3D printers on the market.
+Polymaker was founded in 2013 by 4 friends with PhD in polymer science at Changshu Innopark, China.
+The group set an ambitious goal – to create the best filament for 3D printers on the market.

-The first technology that gave impetus to the development of the company was the so-called Jam-free technology for PLA plastic.
-Its essence is as follows …
+The first technology that led to the founding of the company was the so-called Jam-free technology for PLA plastic.
+Here is how it works:

-Conventional PLA plastic for 3D printers has an amorphous (non-crystalline) structure and softens at about 60 degrees Celsius:
+Conventional PLA filament for 3D printers has an amorphous (non-crystalline) structure and softens at about 60 °C:

-If the heat from the hot end spreads higher to the cold end and raises its temperature more than 60 degrees, the plastic begins to soften before reaching the nozzle.
+If the heat from the hotend spreads higher to the coldend and raises its temperature more than 60°C, the plastic begins to soften before reaching the nozzle.

-Thanks to this, the softening temperature of the bar increased to almost 140 degrees.
-Thus, even if the colddend temperature rises above 60 degrees, the plastic in it does not soften, which allows you to print stably without fear of jams.
-Even with all-metal extruders.
+Thanks to this, the softening temperature of the bar increased to almost 140°C. Thus, even if the colddend temperature rises above 60°C, the plastic in it does not soften.
+This means that you to print stably without fear of jams, even with all-metal extruders.